 Learn about campus architecture, history, and university life during a 90-minute walking tour with a knowledgeable Spanish-speaking student ambassador.

-Explore the weird and wonderful world of insects and spiders at the Essig Museum, home to more than five million insect specimens collected over 100 years’ time from western North America, Hawaii, Mexico, Costa Rica, and Tahiti.
+Explore the weird and wonderful world of insects and spiders at the Essig Museum, home to more than five million insect specimens collected over 100 years’ time from the western United States, Hawaii, Mexico, Costa Rica, and Tahiti.
 Learn how specimens are used to discover new species, decipher evolutionary questions, and understand where and how these creatures live.
-Friday’s tours are limited to 12 people per time slot; you can also stop by anytime on Saturday for a tour.
+Friday’s tours are limited to 12 people per time slot.

 Neuroscience — the biological study of brain and behavior — is in an era of rapid discovery.
 Modern research is revealing how the brain develops, senses the world, computes, learns, controls movement, and performs many of the cognitive functions that make us human.
-This seminar will survey recent discoveries made at Berkeley that give new insight into brain function and dysfunction in neurological disease.
+Hear about recent discoveries made at Berkeley that give new insight into brain function and dysfunction in neurological disease.

 Feldman earned his Ph.D. from Stanford University and did postdoctoral research at UCSF and at the National Institutes of Health.
-He has been at Berkeley since 2007.
-His research laboratory studies the function of the brain’s cerebral cortex.
-In addition to undergraduate teaching, he is director of the Neuroscience Ph.D. program at Berkeley.
+At Berkeley, his research laboratory studies the function of the brain’s cerebral cortex.
+In addition to undergraduate teaching, Feldman directs the neuroscience Ph.D. program.

 In Chelsea Specht’s lab, undergraduates pursue exciting research topics exploring the field of plant evolution.
 Hear about some of the intriguing projects they have conducted independently and in collaboration with graduate students and postdocs.
 You will learn how “cascading” mentorships, combined with support from programs like Sponsored Projects for Undergraduate Research (SPUR), generate outstanding research opportunities for undergrads and powerful experiences for mentors, ultimately creating a network of influential academic leaders, teachers, and researchers with a shared passion for education.